waychan23/koa-cas/README.md

 [![Build Status](https://travis-ci.org/allanfish/koa-cas.svg?branch=master)](https://travis-ci.org/allanfish/koa-cas)
 [![Coverage Status](https://coveralls.io/repos/github/allanfish/koa-cas/badge.svg?branch=master)](https://coveralls.io/github/allanfish/koa-cas?branch=master)

-# koa-cas2
+# koa-cas

+This documentation is modified from the original connect-cas repository, and it has not been completely 'transformed' to fit the koa situation.
+Contribution to help complete this README.md will be appreciated.

+(Note: this repository is forked from [allanfish/koa-cas](https://github.com/allanfish/koa-cas))

-A complete implement of CAS Client middleware for Express/Connect, support CAS 2.0+ protocol.
+A complete implement of CAS Client middleware for Koa2, support CAS 2.0+ protocol.

 CAS(Central Authentication Service) is a single-sign-on / single-sign-off protocol for the web.